BioCardia, Inc. (BCDA) Bundle

 BioCardia, Inc.'s Current Status

-As of the end of 2024, BioCardia, Inc. is a public company listed on the NASDAQ stock exchange under the ticker symbol BCDA.
-This status makes its shares available for purchase by the general public and subjects the company to regulatory oversight and reporting requirements mandated by the Securities and Exchange Commission (SEC).
+BioCardia, Inc. is a publicly traded company, listed on the Nasdaq stock exchange under the ticker symbol BCDA.
+This status subjects the company to the rigorous reporting and compliance requirements of the Securities and Exchange Commission (SEC), including the filing of quarterly (10-Q) and annual (10-K) reports.

 BioCardia, Inc.'s Ownership Breakdown